lubeda/appdaemon_pixelt/README.md

 # appdaemon_pixelt
 There is a marvelous project [PixelIT](https://www.bastelbunker.de/pixel-it/) which is a 8x32bit RGB LED matrix to display text and graphics.
-The screen is more or less dumb, you have to feed it with data by a server.
+The screen is more or less dumb, you have to feed it with data by a server for around 50€.
 The original developer provides a node-red flow to do so.

 ## Homeassistant